kickaha2019/articles/Diary/2010/shakespeare.md

----
-icon: "/Users/peter/Synch/Website/Articles/Films/drama.png"
-title: Love's Labours Lost
+#title Love's Labours Lost
+#icon /Users/peter/Synch/Website/Articles/Films/drama.png
-date: Tuesday, 20 July 2010
+#date Tuesday, 20 July 2010
----
+#markdown
 Virginia and I try to see some
 [open air Shakespeare](https://www.cambridgeshakespeare.com/)
 each year.
 One feels for the actors and actresses who perform in the variable English weather.
 Happily July 20th was a fine day when we went and saw "Love's Labours Lost" in the gardens of